8 Best call recorder apps for Android, iPhone, & computers in 2023

 • Full-service: $9.99 per month.
 Access and download full recordings from a three-month archive.

-The cost of making phone calls on KeKu varies widely based on the country you’re trying to reach.
-Here are some examples of what you may pay on top of your call recording subscription:
+The cost of making phone calls on KeKu depends on the country you’re trying to reach.
+Here are some examples of what you might pay on top of your call recording subscription:

 • $1.99 for unlimited Canadian calls